 El Quartelejo, Scott County, Kansas – This archeological district consists of more than 20 sites, mostly associated with the Dismal River/Plains Apache culture, dating from about 1650 to 1750.
 The principal site is a pueblo ruin thought to have been built by Taos Indians seeking refuge with the Apache during times of trouble with the Spanish.
 It is the northeasternmost example of a pueblo in the country.
 The site also illustrates Spanish explorations in the Great Plains that predate those of the United States.

 Fort Larned National Historic Site, Larned, Kansas – From 1860 until 1878, this was the most important fort guarding the northern portion of the Santa Fe Trail.
 Abandoned, the fort became private property and the center of a large ranching operation.
 It has been restored to the 1860s period to serve as one of the nation’s best-preserved mid-19th century western military posts, consisting of one-story stone buildings are arranged around a quadrangle.

 Fort Leavenworth, Leavenworth, Kansas – This fort has been in continuous occupation by the United States Army since it was first established in 1827 to protect caravans on the Santa Fe Trail.
 It played a pivotal role in the Mexican-American and Civil Wars.

-Haskell Indian Nations University, Lawrence, Kansas – This is an accredited university for members of federally recognized Native American tribes, it was founded in 1884 as a residential boarding-school for American Indian children.
+Haskell Indian Nations University, Lawrence, Kansas – This is an accredited university for federally recognized Native American tribes; it was founded in 1884 as a residential boarding school for American Indian children.
 A self-guided Walking Tour map is available that features 12 campus buildings which are U.S. National Historic Landmarks.